NeurodataWithoutBorders/nwb-overview/docs/source/tools/patchview/patchview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 PatchView reads Heka or Axon format files for patch-clamp data, and uses `PyNWB <https://github.com/NeurodataWithoutBorders/pynwb>`_ to export to NWB files.

-Code snippet shows how to convert data from original Heka .dat file into an extended `NWBFile` object, query the content and generate a visualization.
+The code snippet below shows how to convert data from an original Heka .dat file to an extended `NWBFile` object, query the content, and generate a visualization.

 .. code-block:: python